aromig/notes/csharp_oop.md

 The .Net CLR (Common Language Runtime) allocates memory for objects in two places: the _stack_ and the _heap_.

-The stack is a simple first-in last-out (FILO) memory structure.
+The stack is a simple last-in first-out (LIFO) memory structure.
 When a method is invoked, the CLR bookmarks the top of the stack, and then _pushes_ data onto the stack when it executes.
 When the method completes, the CLR resets back to its previous state, essentially _popping_ the method's memory allocations from it.

 The heap is described better as a random mess of objects.
 This allows objects to be allocated and de-allocated in a random order.
 Memory managers and garbage collectors help keep this area of memory tidy.